This one's easy, I promise!

-But just to make sure we're all on the same page - I've created some easy to understand examples below - on how to make the most from your advanced project settings.
+But just to ensure we're all on the same page - I've created some easy-to-understand examples below - on how to make the most of your advanced project settings.

 Let's start with a super basic example, you've been tasked with finding everyone online talking about 'Apple'.

 Your project settings should look like this: